FatemehAbediK/deep-learning-general/README.md

 #CNN-mnist-1:
 seeing the effect of callbacks(early stopping)

 #ANN-numbers:
-checking  a DL model for a number dataset that we make from sklearn.make_classification
+checking  a DL model for a number dataset that we make from sklearn.make_classification with and without early stopping

 #CNN_numbers_best_params:
 have gridsearch cv & randomizedsearch cv for finding the best params in cnn for a number dataset that we make from sklearn.make_classification